Kurotsuba/CVProjectVideoAvatar/README.md

 	cd videoavatars
 	./run_step1.sh /home/xxx/CVProj/people_snapshot_public/female-1-casual output
 Then wait for script to finish its job.
-This will take a long time(maybe 10 to 12 hours)
+This will take a long time(maybe 10 to 12 hours) Other two scripts are the same, but much faster.

+#### Step 5
+Try to make this repository more portable.
+Use copy to replace link, copy necessary files from smpl and smplify into this repository.
+Use

+	./run_step2.sh
+to test if the change is valid.